 Percentage of Population Age 45 or Better: 57%

-Climate: Coupeville sits in the rain shadow of the Olympic Mountains and receives, on average, just 20 inches of rain and 6 inches of snow each year.
+Climate: Coupeville sits in the rain shadow of the Olympic Mountains and receives, on average, just 20 inches of rain and six inches of snow each year.
 Summer temperatures are in the 60s and 70s, and winter temperatures in the 30s, 40s and 50s.
-Fog is common, and winters in particular bring little sun.
+Fog is common, and winters are generally overcast.